arjunsk/lotsa/README.md

 ```

 **NOTE 1**: The `ops metrics` differ between `lotsaa.Time` and `lotsaa.Ops` because, `lotsaa.Time` internally uses a counter to
 keep track of number of operations executed, and the latter doesn't.
-Hence, latter is showing higher ops.
+So, latter is showing higher ops.
 Hence, latter
 can only be used for relative comparisons.

 **NOTE 2**: